What is CFD trading? What are CFD’s?

 Let’s check out the major differences;

 1. In CFD trading you are not the owner of the fundamental security or the underlying asset therefore so you don’t have to pay stamp duty, but you are subjected to Capital Gains Tax.
-Whereas there is neither stamp duty nor Capital Gains Tax in UK on the profits earned by spread betting.
+Whereas there is neither stamp duty nor Capital Gains Tax in the UK on the profits earned by spread betting.

-2. CFD trading is available all across the globe to customers, whereas spread betting is available only for residents of Ireland or UK.
+2. CFD trading is available all across the globe to customers, whereas spread betting is available only for residents of Ireland or the UK.

-3. Holding costs might be applied along with CFDs whereas holding costs might also be applied to spread betting, but an extra spread is added to the platform which is applied when any order is executed.
+3. Holding costs might be applied along with CFDs whereas holding costs might also be applied to spread betting, but an extra spread is added to the platform which is applied when an order is executed.

 4. In CFD trading when trading shares, a commission is charged to the account when an order is executed which is additive to the spread whereas in spread betting there is no addendum commission which is charged.

 5. In CFD trading whether you earn a profit or you lose depends on the multiplication of CFD units and the difference between the starting price that is the price when you executed and the exit price whereas in spread betting the loss or gain is decided by the product of your stake and difference between the entering and exiting price.

 6. In CFD trading, to open a position you have to pay a small part of the entire value of trade as the product is leveraged whereas in spread betting to open a position you need to pay a small part of the entire value of spread bet as the product is financially leveraged.
 For Spread Betting, trades are executed simply on Pound per PIP (Percentage in Point).
 For example, when trading Forex CFDs you are effectively buying and selling units of currency at specified Bid and offer prices these are referred to as Lots (1 rounded Lot of Foreign Currency is 100,00 units of that currency).